ACID: Atomicity

 Transactions are often composed of multiple statements.
 Atomicity guarantees that each transaction is treated as a single "unit", which either succeeds completely or fails completely: if any of the statements constituting a transaction fails to complete, the entire transaction fails and the database is left unchanged.
 An atomic system must guarantee atomicity in each and every situation, including power failures, errors, and crashes.
 A guarantee of atomicity prevents updates to the database from occurring only partially, which can cause greater problems than rejecting the whole series outright.
 As a consequence, the transaction cannot be observed to be in progress by another database client.
-At one moment in time, it has not yet happened, and at the next, it has already occurred in whole (or nothing happened if the transaction was canceled in progress).
+At one moment in time, it has not yet happened, and at the next, it has already occurred in whole (or nothing happened if the transaction was cancelled in progress).

 Consistency

 Consistency ensures that a transaction can only bring the database from one consistent state to another, preserving database invariants: any data written to the database must be valid according to all defined rules, including constraints, cascades, triggers, and any combination thereof.
 This prevents database corruption by an illegal transaction.
-Referential integrity guarantees the primary key–foreign key relationship.
+An example of a database invariant is referential integrity, which guarantees the primary key–foreign key relationship.